front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 ## Using it in our App

 We now have extracted all the store locator logic.
-Now, we only have to use our brand and shiny module within the homepage.
+Now, we only have to use our brand new and shiny module within the homepage.

 ```js
 // src/theme/pages/Home/Home.js;